-Dan Levy is in his 19th year as head coach of the Chappaqua Swimming & Diving Team.
-He has built the team up from a 45-member group in Division 4 to a 110-member Division 1 squad with an average annual membership of more than 80 swimmers and divers.
+Dan Levy is in his 22nd year as head coach of the Chappaqua Swimming & Diving Team.
+He has built the team up from a 45-member group in Division 4 to a Division 1 squad with an average annual membership of more than 80 swimmers and divers.
 The team’s 2nd place finish (out of 54 teams) at the 2011 Westchester County Swimming & Diving Championships was the best in history for any team currently in the Northern Westchester Swim Conference.
-In 2015 and 2016, CST earned back-to-back 3 rd place team finishes at the County Championships in 3rd place overall.
-The team also finished with a winning record (4-1) for at least the 18th consecutive year, including the last twelve in Division 1.
+In 2015 and 2016, CST earned back-to-back 3 rd place team finishes at the County Championships.
+The team has finished with a winning record in 18 out of 19 years including 15 out of 16 in Division 1.
 In that same time period, the team has been crowned dual meet champions 4 times and has taken 1 st place at divisional championship meets 5 times.

 Prior to his coaching stint at CST, Dan coached the team at Tarrycrest Swim & Tennis during their first venture into Division 1 in 1997 and 1998.
 He also coached Tarrycrest from 1985-1987, when he led them from Division 5 to Division 3.
 In addition to summer coaching, Dan spent six years coaching both the novice and junior groups on the Marlins Swim Team at the Boys and Girls Club of Northern Westchester.
 Dan was also the assistant swim coach for both the varsity girls and boys swim teams at Keio Academy in Purchase.

 During the school year, Dan is a teacher at Bedford Village Elementary School.
 He has taught both 2nd and 3rd grade classes since arriving at BVES in 1995.
 Dan also is a competitive swimmer and trains and competes with the Westchester Masters Swim Team at Pace University in Pleasantville.